 In a nutshell, Frank van Swol points out the main points on how to make interregional collaboration and its project results sustainable and valuable for all participating regions.

-all project results will be presented in a joint best-practice manual which particularly refers to local stakeholders like politicians, citizens and SMEs (gesprochen: “esemiiies”), aiming to create a greater awareness for sustainable green- and blue space planning in urban areas. (bitte insbesondere den letzten Satz mit etwas freundlich-optimistischerer Betonung sprechen!)
+All project results will be presented in a joint best-practice manual which particularly refers to local stakeholders like politicians, citizens and SMEs (gesprochen: “esemiiies”), aiming to create a greater awareness for sustainable green- and blue space planning in urban areas. (bitte insbesondere den letzten Satz mit etwas freundlich-optimistischerer Betonung sprechen!)

 Next to the Lead Partner Eindhoven (Netherlands) the following cities and regions are taking part: Bremerhaven, Copenhagen (Denmark), Grand Lyon (France), Sofia (Bulgaria), Imperia (Italy), Trans-Theiß (Hungary), Aveiro (Portugal) and the Universities of Genoa (Italy), Aveiro (Portugal) and Debrecen (Hungary).